 Skadden offers a sophisticated practice, led by former federal prosecutors and experienced trial and appellate lawyers, focused on cybersecurity and privacy litigation.
 We represent clients in class actions, complex civil litigation and government and internal investigations.
 The key issues in enforcement actions and litigation following a cyberattack are how the company managed its cybersecurity planning before the incident and how it responded during the attack.
 Compa nies should expect questions about their cybersecurity governance structure, the level of engagement by C-suite executives and board members, and the quality of the company’s crisis response plan.
 Companies should likewise be prepared for government and private plaintiffs to scour the company’s internal and public statements about cybersecurity risk in search of potentially damaging statements.

 In today’s legal and regulatory environment, litigation can threaten a company’s very existence.
 Skadden has extensive experience with such complex, “bet-the-company” matters, and we are widely recognized for our ability to handle our clients’ most critical litigation issues.
 We have been widely recognized for our successes on behalf of clients, including being named the New York Law Journal’s 2021 Litigation Department of the Year and a finalist in the General Litigation category of the publication’s 2019 and 2020 competitions.
-We also were named U.S. News — Best Lawyers’ 2022 Law Firm of the Year for both Mergers & Acquisitions Litigation and Securities Litigation, as well as a finalist in both The American Lawyer’s overall 2021 Litigation Department of the Year competition and the 2018 Litigation Department of the Year in the Regulatory/White Collar category and, for the ninth consecutive time, Skadden was named to BTI Consulting Group’s 2019 list of top litigation law firms - The Fearsome Foursome.
+We also were named U.S. News — Best Lawyers’ 2022 Law Firm of the Year for both Mergers & Acquisitions Litigation and Securities Litigation, as well as a finalist in both The American Lawyer’s overall 2021 Litigation Department of the Year competition and the 2018 Litigation Department of the Year in the Regulatory/White Collar category and, for the ninth consecutive time, to BTI Consulting Group’s 2019 list of top litigation law firms - The Fearsome Foursome.